aleshaleksey/fansys23/spells.md

 #### Spell transfer

 Certain spells, such as "Isolate Essence", "Memory Thief" and "Imbue Essence" allow knowledge, skills and spells to be almost instantaneously between entities.
 However these spells carry a high cost.
-More importantly, the entity imparting the spell loses it from their spells known, and there are few who would agree to such a transfer without a steep cost.
+More importantly, the entity imparting the spell loses it from their spells known, and there are few who would agree to such a transfer without substantial recompense.

 #### MP 0 spells

 These spells use so little energy to cast, that they do not use MP.
 Casting them does not cause exertion.
 For the sake learning spells they count as taking half as long as spells that cost 1 MP dice.
 These spells are so simple that the first ten of these do not count against readied spell limit.
 MP 0 spells ALWAYS have a base casting time of "main action".

 ___
-## The 6 types of magic
+## The 7 types of magic

-Beyond "local" and "global" spells are divided into 6 types:
+Beyond "local" and "global" spells are divided into 7 types:

 + Elemental: Air
 + Elemental: Earth